 Counseling, Customs Planning, and Compliance

-Our professionals advice clients in all aspects of customs law and related matters, including customs valuation, tariff classification, country of origin determinations and marking, import restraints, forced labor compliance/supply chain diligence, duty preference and duty deferral programs, and trade policy issues.
+Our professionals advise clients in all aspects of customs law and related matters, including customs valuation, tariff classification, country of origin determinations and marking, import restraints, forced labor compliance/supply chain diligence, duty preference and duty deferral programs, and trade policy issues.
 Our practice extends to advising on requirements administered by other agencies, including, in the United States, “Made in USA” claims under the Federal Trade Commission, product exclusion processes related to the duties imposed under Section 301 of the Trade Act of 1974 and Section 232 of the Trade Expansion Act of 1962, and government procurement origin determinations governed by the Buy American Act, the Trade Agreements Act, the Infrastructure Investment, the JOBS Act, and so forth.

 Representation in Enforcement Matters